sberkemeier15/Skoolie-Quest/README.md

 Set Up Instructions (Special Instructions for the Reviewer):
+1.Clone repository
+2.Navigate to index.html
+3. Open with live server
-1. Click "Plan Your Trip."
+4. Click "Plan Your Trip."
-2. Enter a destination, either by zip code or city and state.
+5. Enter a destination, either by zip code or city and state.
-3. View the 7-day forecast for your selected area.
+6. View the 7-day forecast for your selected area.
-4. To get a new forecast, click the "Reset" button and enter a different location.
+7. To get a new forecast, click the "Reset" button and enter a different location.
 Note: The Skoolie Quest logo will always return you to the homepage.
 All buttons and navigation links are functional, except the save buttons.